Department: HEDCO Clinic, College of Education

 Please note you will also be asked to submit the names and contact information for three professional references as part of the application process.

-The HEDCO Clinic is a multi-disciplinary, innovative training clinic within the College of Education offering children and families evidenced-based assessments, therapy, and tutoring services.
+The HEDCO Clinic is a multi-disciplinary, innovative training clinic within the College of Education that offers evidence-based assessments, therapy, and tutoring services for children and families.
 The HEDCO Clinic consists of training and service clinics – including the Communication Disorders and Sciences (CDS) Program, Couples and Family Therapy (CFT) Program, Center on Teaching and Learning (CTL), Diagnostic Assessment, Clinic (LD/ADHD) Child and Family Therapy Clinic, and Applied Behavior Analysis (ABA) – operating within the College of Education and serving the community of Eugene-Springfield and greater Lane County.
 The clinic has a student clinician staff of approximately one hundred and thirty graduate students and over fifty faculty and supervisors.

-Students seeking careers as counseling and school psychologists, couples and family therapists, board certified behavior analysts, and speech language pathologists gain practical experience.
+Students seeking careers as counseling and school psychologists, couples and family therapists, board-certified behavior analysts, and speech-language pathologists gain practical experience.
 The clinic is staffed by a team of faculty and graduate students who provide comprehensive, evidence-based services across the lifespan (ages 2-92).
 The clinic provides services in the areas of autism, learning disability, speech and language therapy, cognitive and brain injury interventions, reading and mathematics tutoring, individual child and adult therapy, as well as couples and family counseling.
-The HEDCO Clinic provides more than 4,000 client appointments to more than 700 clients every year.
-To learn more about the HEDCO Clinic services visit: https://education.uoregon.edu/community-outreach-and-services.
+The HEDCO Clinic provides more than 4,000 client appointments to more than 700 clients annually.
+To learn more about the HEDCO Clinic services, visit: https://hedcoclinic.uoregon.edu/.

-The David and Nancy Petrone Fellow in the HEDCO Clinic blends clinical and research activities that are tailored to the individual interests and training needs of the fellow.
-Clinical activities will focus on direct delivery of evidence-based child and adolescent interventions, supervision of graduate students in the implementation of these various interventions and diagnostic assessment (50% time).
+The David and Nancy Petrone Fellow in the HEDCO Clinic blends clinical and research activities tailored to the individual interests and training needs of the fellow.
+Clinical activities will focus on the direct delivery of evidence-based child and adolescent interventions, supervision of graduate students in implementing these various interventions, and diagnostic assessment (50% time).
 The fellow's remaining time (50%) is spent conducting research activities, including but not limited to grant preparation and submissions, scholarly writing and publications, and overseeing the implementation and delivery of clinical research interventions and protocols.

 Additional activities may include coordinating and collaborating with Clinic personnel and faculty on existing HEDCO Clinic projects (including research studies, training, and technical assistance projects) and performing other relevant HEDCO Clinic and professional service activities.